russmckendrick/records/content/albums/the-la-s-8909667/index.md

 ---
-title: "The La's - The La's"
+title: "The Las - The La's"
-artist_name: "The La's"
+artist_name: "The Las"
-artist: "the-la-s"
+artist: "the-las"
 album_name: "The La's"
 date: 2016-10-11T16:25:20.000000Z
 release_date: "1990-11"